When An Ex-Spouse Dies

 We love people throughout our life regardless of how a relationship ends.
 When we grieve the loss of a marriage from divorce, we also grieve the loss of the future and the loss of a life partner.
 So when an ex-spouse dies it is normal to grieve the loss.
 In either case, we grieve what might have been.

 Just as people feel grief differently, they also deal with it differently.
 My friend felt as if she couldn’t mourn outwardly the sadness she felt, but I have encouraged her to share with me some good memories of the times they had together and to acknowledge that his life mattered and the time they were together mattered.

-If you have and ex-spouse that died, please share your experience in the comments section below, I’d love to hear your experiences. – JoAnne
+If you have an ex-spouse that died, please share your experience in the comments section below, I’d love to hear learn more about what you are feeling. – JoAnne

 **With so many comments on this post, I felt it was important to provide those grieving the death of an ex-spouse a resource to help guide on how to cope with these emotions and deal with family members. **